-To test theory predictions for the strength of incentives, Table 11 asked "What determines the split between variable and fixed pay?"
-Unexpectedly, the lowest responses were "CEO personal risk appetite" (22%/-0.46 for directors and 20%/-0.45 for investors) and "how risky our firm is" (16%/-0.44 and 47%/0.29).
-24 These variables are key drivers of incentives in classic models such as Holmstrom and Milgrom (1987) - in theory, the higher firm risk and CEO risk aversion, the greater the compensating differential the CEO requires for variable pay.
+To test theory predictions for the strength of incentives, Table 12 asked "What determines the split between variable and fixed pay?"
+Unexpectedly, the lowest responses were "CEO personal risk appetite" (22%/-0.46 for directors and 20%/-0.45 for investors) and "how risky our firm is" (16%/-0.44 and 47%/0.29).33 These are key drivers of incentives in classic models such as Holmstrom and Milgrom (1987) - the higher firm risk and CEO risk aversion, the greater the compensating differential the CEO requires for variable pay.
 However, if the motivation for rewarding good performance is recognition and fairness, this trade-off is moot; instead, pay variability is driven by what is perceived to be the fair reward for performance.
-This is also consistent with the mixed evidence for the link between risk and incentives summarized in Prendergast (1992).
-The low importance attached to risk aversion is consistent with its weak relationship with incentives documented by Becker (2006).
+This is consistent with the mixed evidence for the link between risk and incentives summarized in Prendergast (2002) and Edmans, Gabaix and Jenter (2017); the low importance of risk aversion fits its weak relationship with incentives documented by Becker (2006).34

 The most popular response was "how much the CEO can affect firm performance" (62%/0.66 for directors and 75%/0.98 for investors).
-While consistent with standard models (e.g., Holmstrom and Milgrom, 1987), their mechanism is that, if effort is less effective, the principal induces less of it as it is not worth the risk premium required to do so; thus, incentives fall.
-This is inconsistent with the low support for the relevance of risk, and also the evidence in Table 1 that incentives are much more important than the cost of pay.
+While consistent with standard principal-agent models, their mechanism is that, if effort is less effective, the principal induces less of it as it is not worth the risk premium required to do so; thus, incentives fall.
+This is inconsistent with the low support for the relevance of risk, and also the evidence in Table 2 that incentives are much more important than the cost of pay.
 Interviews and text fields instead pointed to a different mechanism - if the CEO has a greater effect on performance, it is fair to reward her more for good performance.

-24 Beta testing identified "risk appetite" as the best way to translate "risk aversion" into practitioner language.
+33 Beta testing identified "risk appetite" as the best way to translate "risk aversion" into practitioner language.